DennisH3/Data-Questers-CANDEV2022/README.md

 Another possible next step is to create an automated pipeline from data preprocessing to visualization creation which can be further used to automate creating reports

+Finally, machine learning, specifically for the task of classification to assign tickets to specific services and groups can be leveraged to replace manually assigning tickets.
+Can use NLP if ticket description is provided

 ### Options
 - PowerBI/Tableau/RShiny: An interactive dashboard which would allow the user to compare select columns to group by and then calculate an aggregated function (sum, average, count, etc.) and visualize the correlations between variables.
 Advantage: only one visualization needs to be made and the user can use slicers to build the graph of their interest
 - Python/R: The use of notebooks (Jupyter and RMarkdown, respectively) makes it really easy to create reports while being able to run code, since notebooks can be published into different formats, such as html, PDF, MS Word documents, etc. R would be the better platform to pursue automated reports as it has a convenient operator to pipe processing, `%>%` (from magrittr package) or `|>` (native as of R version 4.1.0)
+- Python: To be used for the classification task of assigning tickets to services and groups

 # Team Members and Contributions
-Tejashwar Singh Banafar, Saint Mary's University: Team leader
+Tejashwar Singh Banafar, Saint Mary's University: Team leader, focused on average time tickets spent with assigned group
-Technical skills: SQL
+Technical skills: SQL, PowerBI, Java, Quantitative and Business Analysis

 Dennis Huynh, Queen's University: Focused on answering all the average questions (author of basic_statistics.ipynb and anova_results.ipynb).
 Calculated the correlations between specified attributes using linear models (author of correlation_test.Rmd).
 Responsible for the GitHub
 Technical skills: Python, R, PowerBI, Tableau, and Git/GitHub

-Joonbum Yang, University of Toronto: Focused on creating the visualizations from the outputs of basic_statistics.ipynb,anova_results.ipynb and correlation_test.Rmd.
+Joonbum Yang, University of Toronto: Focused on creating the visualizations from the outputs of basic_statistics.ipynb, anova_results.ipynb and correlation_test.Rmd.
 Used Rmarkdown specifically for visualization.
-Author of Visual Model RMD.rmd
+Author of Visual Model RMD.Rmd
 Technical skills: R, Stata and Python

 Fangyi Yu, Ontario Tech University: Focused on answering all the questions regarding reassignment of tickets (author of reassignment.ipynb) as well as correlation questions.
 Made visualizations and dashboard in Excel(PivotChart)